Published By Janet Gershen-Siegel at November 2nd, 2018

 Have you ever tried to put teams together (or maybe even whole companies) based on personality types?
 And if you did, what happened?

-Grab this mind-blowing tip while it’s hot!
+Grab this tip while it’s hot!
 And check out a fabulous video presentation in less than six minutes which was clear, concise, and actionable.
 It was all about voice for your brand – you know, an exciting marketing voice.

 We just worshiped this post from Stone Temple.
 It was all about voice personas in digital marketing.
 But first – what the heck is a voice persona?